 In a multiple casualty incident (MCI), you are only one link in a chain of responders, which could be very large.

-However, one weak link may break the chain.
+However, one weak link can break the chain.

 The major hurdle in MCIs is efficient, thorough, and rapid triage.
-Triage methods and techniques need to be refreshed frequently in order for you to remember how to quickly use them.
+Triage methods and techniques need to be refreshed frequently so you remember how to quickly use them.
 Ideally, triage training drills should involve both EMS and hospital personnel.
 Triage training provides an opportunity to discuss and practice patient assessment skills.
 Training should involve various patient scenarios and should cover several areas, including:

 - Quickly locating and using various triage tools, such as triage tags

 - Bridging communication gaps between EMS agencies and hospital providers

 - Identifying problems and solutions to various incidences before they occur